 Advanced Technique: Define Your Acting Muscle

-The advanced level course deepens your ability to find clues in a script that help you understand character and objective, identify obstacles and play actions that bring dramatic conflict to life.
-At the same time, you will begin to explore the possibilities of characterization, including how internal obstacles influence your physical and vocal choices.
-Working on scenes from modern American plays, you will continue to hone your analytical and interpretive skills while exploring possibilities of tone and style by tackling comedy and heightened language.
-Intensive collaboration and feedback will reinforce your ability to intuitively navigate a dramatic text while making grounded, compelling acting choices.
+The advanced level course deepens your ability to find clues in a script that help you understand character and objective, identify obstacles, and play actions that bring dramatic conflict to life.
+At the same time, you will begin to explore the possibilities of characterization, including how internal obstacles inform your physical and vocal choices.
+Working on scenes from modern American plays, you will continue to hone your analytical and interpretive skills while exploring possibilities of tone and style, tackling comedy and heightened language.
+Intensive collaboration and feedback will reinforce your ability to intuitively navigate a dramatic text while making grounded yet adventurous acting choices.
 Exploration of vocal production, physical characterization and spacial awareness will build your capacity to fully embody your intellectual and imaginative discoveries.
-You will be encouraged to explore and expand your emotional availability, your trust in the ensemble and the range of your ingenuity.
+You will be encouraged to explore and expand your emotional availability and the range of your ingenuity.

 Specific exercises and activities will include:

 -Advanced voice, speech and movement technique leading to development of a rigorous, personalized warmup routine.

 -Intensive exercises to deepen physical and vocal characterization.

 -Spacial exploration that establishes and deepens the physical universe of the play.

 -Paired work on scripted scenes from modern American plays.

 -Rigorous application of script analysis to break down and understand scenes.

 -Individualized feedback to strengthen performance skills in a friendly, supportive environment.

 You should expect to work at least two hours per week outside of class on readings and assigned scenes.
 Because attendance at all sessions is essential for partner work and the spirit of ensemble, you will receive a 20% discount on your next course at The Acting Muscle if you attend every class.